-The Importance of Using Internal Email Signatures
+The 10 Best Ways to Use Internal Email Signatures

 Brought to you by Exclaimer

 Constant communication within an organization is necessary to ensure all employees know important business goals, company news, and corporate culture.
+In this article, we'll show you why internal email signatures are a fantastic way to reach employees in a non-intrusive manner.

 The challenge we all have as employees is that we are all busy, all the time.
 In fact, according to LexisNexis, 51% of white-collar workers believe they are almost at “breaking point” when it comes to information overload.
 They simply can’t process all the constant communications they receive on a daily basis.